 Yes, we have zombie hunters appear at the walks.
 They often co-ordinate with their friends who are zombies in the walk to stage some zombie slaughter.
 If you want to do that, feel free.

 No, you cannot come as zombie hunters and expect any of our zombie participants to play dead when you shoot them.
 If you are a zombie hunter at the event, DO NOT attack unwilling zombies and for the love of brains DO NOT bring a weapon that is not easily discernible as fake.
 Zombies, zombie hunters and hunters turned into zombies during the walk are all subject to the event rule.
 See Event Rules

 At 1:00pm on the day of the event participants will gather at Byrd Park’s Boat Lake to go over the rules for the event, get judged for the costume contest and to mingle and get as many photos ops as possible.
 We will also be collecting your $5 donation at the pre-walk meetup.
 From there we should be heading out to the starting point around 2:30-ish.

-Can I walk from the pre-walk meetup/staging area at Byrd Park’s Boat Lake to the starting point in front of Kroger on Cary Street?
+Can I walk from the pre-walk meetup/staging area at Byrd Park’s Boat Lake to the starting point across the street from the Byrd Theatre on Cary Street?

-What if I just want to meet everyone at the starting point in front of Kroger on Cary Street?
+What if I just want to meet everyone at the starting point across the street from the Byrd Theatre on Cary Street?

 You can do that too.
 We will have a zombie wrangler at the starting point to fight off the swelling horde to prevent any false starts.
 You can also leave your $5 donation with the zombie wrangler as well.